 During the Civil War when 4,000 Scottish prisoners were held in the cathedral following the Battle of Dunbar (1650) nearly all the woodwork in the great church was destroyed by the Scottish prisoners for firewood.
 The clock was spared, supposedly because it features a carving of the sacred Scottish thistle.

 In this period the cathedral was no longer used as a place of worship, in line with Cromwell’s demands.
 It was a harsh place of imprisonment for the Scots and many perished.
 In 2015 a mass grave that had been discovered in 2013 on Palace Green near the cathedral was identified as that of the Scottish prisoners who did not survive the ordeal.

 Exiting from the main body of the cathedral on the south side we enter into the former monastic buildings of Durham Priory that form the cathedral cloisters – a quadrangle of four covered walkways.

-Just as we enter the cloisters here we see a plaque informing tourists that an ancestor of American President George Washington was a Prior at Durham Cathedral.
+At the north-west corner of the cloisters there is a plaque informing visitors that a distant ancestral relative of American President George Washington was the Prior at Durham Cathedral.
 The Durham priors were the most powerful men in the whole of Durham other than the Bishop and the Washingtons were an old County Durham family originating from Washington near Sunderland.

 There is an entrance fee to the Monks’ Dormitory as this now houses the Cathedral’s Open Treasure exhibition with a wide range of wonderful artefacts relating to the cathedral’s history.
 It is also home to a library belonging to the Dean and Chapter of Durham which is displayed in beautiful hand-crafted wooden bookcases.